mattwthompson/gha-sandbox/README.md

 # gha-sandbox
-Sandbox for experiments with GitHub Actions
+Sandbox for experiments with GitHub Actions - now with signed commits!?